Hokuseihō Osamu

-Hokuseihō Osamu (北青鵬 治, born 12 November 2001 as Ariunaagiin Davaaninj (Ариунаагийн Даваанинж) is a former sumo wrestler from the Miyagino stable.
+Hokuseihō Osamu (北青鵬 治) is a Mongolian-born Japanese retired sumo wrestler from Ulaanbaatar.
 He was recruited by the former yokozuna Hakuhō, and had been regarded as his protégé.
-He made his professional debut in March 2020 and won his first 21 matches.
+He made his professional debut in March 2020 with the Miyagino stable, and won his first 21 matches.
 His highest achieved rank was maegashira 6.

 After the January 2024 tournament, allegations of assaults by Hokuseihō against fellow rikishi in his stable led to an investigation by the Sumo Association, which later verified them.
 On 22 February 2024, the day before the full Sumo Association board met to take up the committee's recommendations, Hokuseihō submitted his retirement notification.

 Career

 Hokuseihō was born Ariunaa Davaaninj on 12 November 2001 in Ulaanbaatar, Mongolia.
 He moved to Sapporo, Hokkaido at the age of five.
 On his way to a temporary return trip to Mongolia he met yokozuna Hakuhō by chance at an airport in South Korea, who encouraged him to try sumo.
-From his fourth to sixth year of elementary school he took part in wanpaku sumo competitions, and studied sumo at junior high school in Tottori City.
+From his fourth to sixth year of elementary school, he took part in wanpaku sumo competitions, and studied sumo at junior high school in Tottori City.
 Hokuseihō quit the sumo club after he found the training too intense, but Hakuhō persuaded him to return.
-After graduating Hokuseihō enrolled at Tottori Jōhoku High School, known for its strong sumo program, again at Hakuhō's recommendation.
+After graduating, Hokuseihō enrolled at Tottori Jōhoku High School, known for its strong sumo program, again at Hakuhō's recommendation.
 Previous attendees of this school are Terunofuji and Ichinojō.
 He won several high school sumo competitions, and after graduating, he joined Hakuhō at Miyagino stable.
 Although born in Mongolia, as he had been residing in Japan since five years old, he was able to obtain Japanese nationality and so did not need Miyagino's one foreigner spot (sumo rules allow for only one foreign-born wrestler per stable).